-Ah, Thanksgiving, a time for turkey (or, tofurkey, of course), togetherness and hardcore family time.
-Sitting around the dinner table with your loved ones is one way to connect, but there is nothing like a good movie to bring people together and here are Movie Pilot's top picks to see in theaters this holiday season.
+Ah, Thanksgiving.
+A time for turkey (or, perhaps tofurkey), togetherness and hardcore family time.
+Sitting around the dinner table with your loved ones is one way to connect, but there is nothing like a good movie to bring people together.
+Here are some upcoming movies to see on the big screen at AMC Theatres this holiday season.

 In 2019, Carol Danvers (Academy Award® winner Brie Larson) became one of the most popular characters in the Marvel Cinematic Universe with the release of her first solo film, CAPTAIN MARVEL.
 A key aspect of her appeal, in addition to her no-nonsense attitude and commitment to justice, is her immense, nearly incomparable power, but even the unbeatable need some help every once in a while.

 Help is what the Kree warrior shall receive in THE MARVELS, in the form of Monica Rambeau (Teyonah Parris), also known as Spectrum, and Kamala Khan (Iman Vellani), who likes to call herself Ms. Marvel after the trio find themselves mysteriously swapping places with each other whenever they use their powers.
 CANDYMAN director Nia DaCosta is helming the sequel – and 33rd MCU movie – which is poised to be a fun time for the whole family.

 Get Tickets THE MARVELS opens November 10th

 Journey To Bethlehem

 A young man named Joseph (Milo Manheim) must journey to take his pregnant wife, Mary (Fiona Palomo), to a safe place for her to give birth to the son of God, Jesus.
 It is a story you have likely heard many times before, but have never seen told quite like this.